corentinlger/ER-MRL/README.md

 python3 evolve_res.py --env_id HalfCheetah-v4 --h_test test_experiment --training_steps 300000 --nb_trials 100 --sampler Cmaes
 ```

 We recommend runing these evolution phases on a remote cluster because they can rapidly become computanionally expensive.
-To do so, you can follow the tutorials present in the [parallelization tutorials folder](parallelization_tutorials/).
+To do so, you can follow the tutorials present in the [parallelization tutorials directory](parallelization_tutorials/).

 ### Test ER-MRL agents equipped with the best evolved reservoir

-If you want to test the best evolved ER-MRL agent, you can use the following command (make sure you provide the parameters corresponding to the ones used in the evolution phase):
+If you want to test the best evolved ER-MRL agent against standard RL agents, you can use the following command (make sure you provide the parameters corresponding to the ones used in the evolution phase):

 ```bash
 python3 test.py --env_id HalfCheetah-v4 --h_test test_experiment --HP_training_steps 300000